ppremru/LaunchFieldKitAdoption/ocp.md

 #### Crawl - OCP

-Awareness of container orchestration.
-Focus on foundational concepts, initial access, basic CLI usage, and a simple "Hello World" deployment.
-A bit of start-at-the-end approach, use OCP, not focused on installation.
+Awareness of container orchestration is useful to all user profiles.
+This list is somewhat a start-at-the-end approach - focused on using OCP, not installing OCP.

 | Recommended Resources | Notes |
 | :-------------------- | :---- |